The All-Party Parliamentary Group for Golf welcomed Chief Executive of The R&A, Martin Slumbers, to Westminster yesterday evening (17 January).

 The presentation focused on the seven key pillars that support The R&A’s strategy.
 There was also discussion of the work that The R&A does to grow and develop golf for people of all ages and abilities, promote shorter forms of the game and ensure facilities are accessible and affordable.

-Speaking after the meeting, All-Party Parliamentary Golf Group Co-Chair and Member of Parliament for North Warwickshire, Craig Tracey MP, said “golf is a sport for all, which delivers economic, health and social benefits at both the local and national level, and the Group is committed to ensuring that the positive contributions the sport makes are heard.
+Speaking after the meeting, All-Party Parliamentary Group for Golf Co-Chair and Member of Parliament for North Warwickshire, Craig Tracey MP, said “golf is a sport for all, which delivers economic, health and social benefits at both the local and national level, and the Group is committed to ensuring that the positive contributions the sport makes are heard.

 “Members are very grateful to Martin for taking the time to meet in Parliament, and will continue to stand up for golf in Westminster, Whitehall and across the United Kingdom.”